dwilding/frogtab/local/README.md

   - Frogtab Local doesn't rely on your browser to save backup files.
     Instead, the Flask app can save backup files.
-    This approach improves support for automatic backups.
+    This approach improves support for automatic backups and lets you add your own backup methods.
+See below for details.

-    Plus, this approach lets you customize how the Flask app saves backup files.
-    See "Adding your own backup method" below.

   - You can register for a personal link without sharing your experience of using Frogtab Local.